20 Sep Invasion of the Fall Armyworms

 Signs of a Fall Armyworm Infestation

+You’ll know if you have a fall armyworm infestation because hundreds of them will be feeding in broad daylight.
 There are a great number of places you can look for armyworms.
 Fall armyworms prefer plants in the grass family such as coastal bermudagrasses, fescues, ryegrasses, and bluegrasses, but small crops are also subject to infestation.
 Small brown lawn patches are the first clue that you may have an infestation.
 If you see the chewing or “skeletonizing” of a grass blade that creates a transparent “windowpane” look, this could be a sign of an armyworm infestation.
 Sod webworms are also potential candidates for this kind of damage, so it is important to know the difference for proper treatment.
+The damage often first appears near woods or building because adult moths usually lay eggs in erected structures in a lawn.
 Caterpillar frass, or moist, fresh, green fecal pellets, can be found on the leaves of the base of plants and grass.
 These appear as green or yellow cylindrical pellets around 1–2 mm long.
 Lastly, if you physically spot a fall armyworm or armyworm moth, it is obvious that you may have an infestation.
 It is important to treat armyworms before the damage spreads.
 You can also look for a cluster of their eggs such as those in the image above on the sides of your house, fence posts, flagsticks, tree leaves and bushes adjacent to your lawn.

 Here are some images that compare the fall armyworm and fall armyworm moth with the sod webworm and sod webworm moth.
 You can learn more about sod webworms on our sod webworm blog here.